dexplo/jupyter_to_medium/README.md

 ### Publishing to Medium from the Command Line

-Upon installation you'll have access to the command line program `jupyter_to_medium` with the same options as the above function.
+Upon installation, you'll have access to the command line program `jupyter_to_medium` with the same options as the above function.

 ```bash
 jupyter_to_medium --pub-name="Dunder Data" "My Awesome Blog Post.ipynb"